Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 Include that in your profile, along with a call-to-action and you could be generating leads just from people clicking on your profile.

-Your LinkedIn tagline should be grabbing your prospects’ attention and your summary should be encouraging them to connect and (ideally) work with you.
+While your LinkedIn tagline grabs prospects’ attention, your summary should be encouraging them to connect and (ideally) work with you.

-Think about this the next time someone views your profile.
+So, keep this in mind the next time someone visits your LinkedIn profile.

 Who viewed your profile on LinkedIn